duramaanu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execute permission to the owner of the file hello Script that adds execute permission
 Script that adds execution permission to owner
+Script that sets the permission to the file hello